Pioreactor/docs.pioreactor/user_guide/05-Configuration via config.md

 # Configuration via config.ini

 ### How configuration works across Pioreactors

-Configuration of the Pioreactors is through `.ini` files.
-On the worker Pioreactors, these live in `/home/pi/.pioreactor`.
-There are two `.ini` files: a shared `config.ini` and a unit-specific `unit_config.ini` file.
-The `config.ini` file is the same across all units.
-The `unit_config.ini` can be blank, or can have settings that overwrite those found in the shared `config.ini`.
+Configuration of the Pioreactors is through configuration files, prefixed by `.ini`.
+There are two types of `.ini` files: a shared `config.ini`, which is the same across all units, and a worker-specific `unit_config.ini` file, which can have settings that overwrite those found in the shared `config.ini`.
 See image below:

 ![](https://i.imgur.com/g8dDdhZ.png)

+This overriding lets you customize specific behavior *per* Pioreactor, without having to duplicate lots of configuration over and over again.

 ### How to edit the configuration files from the web interface

 In the web interface, pioreactor.local, the sidebar contains a link to _Configuration_.
-From there, any `config.ini` file can be edited.
+From there, any `.ini` file can be edited.
 Clicking \[Save\] will save the new configuration and will deploy the new configuration to the proper Pioreactor unit(s).

 ### How to edit the configuration files from the command line